 T- the time period between transmitted and received signals; v – ultrasound speed; w± – signal angle to object.
 Suppose the signal is perpendicular to the object, then cos(w±)=1.

 Each Ultrasound transducer has its impedance characteristics.
-Usually operation frequency is at lowest impedance point where sensitivity is highest:
+Usually, operation frequency is at the lowest impedance point where sensitivity is highest:

-Typical transducer operates at 32kHz.
-If working mode is continuous then two transducers are needed: one for transmission and second for reception of wave signals.
-If impulse is used, then only one transducer is enough as Ultrasound transducer can operate as transmitter and receiver.
+A typical transducer operates at 32kHz.
+If the working mode is continuous, then two transducers are needed: one for transmission and the second for the reception of wave signals.
+If the impulse is used, then only one transducer is enough as an Ultrasound transducer can operate as a transmitter and receiver.

 Ultrasound is generated pretty simply.
-It is because of special properties of material which is used to deformate because of voltage applied.
-When some frequency applied (usually resonance) then ultrasound plate starts mechanically oscillate and generate sound.
+It is because of the material’s special properties that are used to deformation because of the voltage applied.
+When some frequency applied (usually resonance), the ultrasound plate starts mechanically oscillate and generate sound.
 In reception mode transducer plate generates voltage because of material deformation forced by mechanical waves:

-Of course there is whole physics pf piezoelectrics which I won’t discuss here.
-And typical transducer used in Ultrasound distance measuring transducer often used in parking systems looks like in picture bellow:
+Of course, there is the whole physics of piezoelectric, which I won’t discuss here.
+And typical transducer used in Ultrasound distance measuring transducer often used in parking systems looks like in the picture below: